scottmcpherson/meteor-create-script/README.md

 ```
 will create a project name myproject and install those 3 packages.

-**Note: this script was quickly thrown together and still needs some work**
+**Note: this script was quickly thrown together and still needs some work.**
 **Please feel free to submit a pull request**